khliland/CCI/README.md

 # Welcome to the CCI Package

-Thanks for checking out the CCI (Computational Conditional Independence) package in R. The package is designed to test for conditional independence between two variables given a set of conditioning variables.
+Thanks for checking out the CCI (Computational Conditional Independence) package in R. The CCI test is designed to assess whether two variables are conditionally independent given a set of conditioning variables.

+Here's how the CCI test works testing the statement\( X \perp\!\!\!\perp Y \mid Z \):
+1. **Generating the Null Distribution**: The CCI test begins by generate a null distribution.
+This is done by numerous instances of; 1. permuting \(Y\) into \(Y^p\) ,  2. then take p size (where \(0 <p < 1\) subset of the data and estimate the relationship \(X = f(Y^p, Z)\) using the p subset of data, 3. use the remaining \(1-p\) to calculate the performance of the predicitions from \(X = f(Y^p, Z)\).

+The package is designed to test for conditional independence between two variables given a set of conditioning variables.
 It utilizes machine learning models, permutation testing, and Monte Carlo cross-validation to estimate a null distribution of a performance metric and a corresponding test statistic.
-This method is especially useful in causal inference modeling.
+Testing conditional independence is especially useful in causal inference modeling.

 ### Key Features:
 - Generates null distributions and test statistics using permutation testing.